pluralsight/guides/draft/front-end-javascript/getting-started-with-react-vr/article.md

 npm start
 ```

-Now open your browser at http://localhost:8081/vr.
+Open your browser at http://localhost:8081/vr.
 It can take some time to build and initialize the app, but at the end, you should see the following: